-Recycling old trousers
+Recycling old pants

-We are also planning and implementing a trouser campaign in 2014.
-Customers who hand in an old pair of trousers when purchasing a new pair will be given a reward.
+In 2014 Maier Sports also introduced a Pants Campaign.
+Customers who hand in an old pair of pants when purchasing a new pair will be given a reward.

-Depending on their condition, the old trousers are donated to charitable causes or professionally recycled.
+Depending on their condition, the old pants are donated to charitable causes or professionally recycled.
 This too represents a small contribution towards more sustainable operations.